Skip to main content

 • CONFIRMED: Customer has successfully completed the payment

-Once a payment is marked as CONFIRMED, the one-time payment link can no longer be used.
+Once a payment is marked as CONFIRMED or CANCELLED, the one-time payment link can no longer be used.
+See the Cancel One-Time Payment guide to learn how to cancel pending payments.

 Retrieving Payment Details